mikecinnamon/MLearning/[ML-19] Example - The MNIST data (2).md

    ...: df = pd.read_csv(path + 'mnist.csv.zip')
 ```

-We set the first column (image labels) as the target vector and the pixel intensities as the feature matrix.
+We set the first column (the image labels) as the target vector and the pixel intensities as the feature matrix.
 We use only NumPy arrays in this example, to simplify the syntax.
+So, we convert the Pandas objects to arrays by means of `.values`

 ```
 In [2]: y = df.iloc[:, 0].values